MWronski12/my-awesome-blog/README.md

 ## NodeJS blog application using JWT for authentication

-This is a simple project showcasing my ability to create fullstack web apps from scratch:
+This is a simple project showcasing my ability to create fullstack web apps from scratch.
+Check it out yourself:

 [application](https://ashy-mushroom-0e7700e10.2.azurestaticapps.net/)